 “The success rate for the mediators ranges from 80 to 90 percent on a yearly basis.
 Since many of the parties come to the law library for advice, I know many of the plaintiffs and defendants in these cases.
 In many situations, parties believe any settlement is unlikely to impossible.
 Yet time after time, Jim and the other mediators come to me with written agreements, which they have successfully put together despite serious time constraints.

 “I’ve been particularly impressed with Jim’s creativity and persistence.
-He is dedicated in his work and he has strong attention to detail.
-While he is low-key and often humorous, he doesn’t give up easily.
-When I asked him what he most enjoyed about his role as a mediator, he enjoys crafting a mediated settlement, it is a victory for him.
-In his role as a mediator, with a successful mediation, Jim describes himself as an athlete at the top of his game.
-I believe Jim would be an asset to any organization.”
+He is dedicated to his work and he has strong attention to detail.
+While he is low-key and often humorous, he doesn’t give up easily.”

 – Helen Cavanaugh, Family Law Facilitator Director, Self-Help Center Sierra & Nevada Counties